beejsbj/personal-site/lesson-notes.md

 		could use flex and space-between, while applying width with the parent. and swtching all to column when the largest label gets close. -ey the example ahs this.

-# Git Workflows

-	* personal-fork-repo and org-repo are my prefrences since github is like a name name.